Macerator Operation, Troubleshooting, Tips, Modifications

 1 – Loose Connection:

-A surprising number of people have been reporting their macerator quit working due to the spade connector to relay blade not installed properly.
+Lately a surprising number of people have been reporting their macerator quit working due to the spade connector to the relay blade is not installed properly.
 Instead of the connector going on the relay blade, the blade is jammed between the connector insulation and the connector.
 This issue has also occurred with the yellow spade power connectors to the refrigerator.
 Others have reported bad connector crimps onto the wires and the wires pull out of the connector.

 2 – Fuse: